wudelta/seattle-recovery/docs/aurora/management/CURRENT_INITIATIVE.md

 * architectural discussion
 * generation of proposed execution plans

-Wu assists.
+Wu assists the engineer.

 Wu does not become the source of truth.

-The Decision Engine remains the authoritative engineering memory.

 ---

 ## Minions

-Responsible for deterministic execution inside clearly defined boundaries.
+Responsible for deterministic execution within clearly defined architectural boundaries.

 Minions perform implementation work.